China's EV maker Li Auto expects monthly sales to reach 10,000 cars in Sept

 Shen said the firm would expand its sales network and continue to use a direct-sales model strategy to sell its vehicles, adding that it is building a team to research selling overseas.
 It has 75 stores in more than 50 Chinese cities.

-Li Auto, with a market capitalisation of $18 billion, is competing with Tesla Inc (TSLA.O) and a swathe of Chinese EV makers, including Nio Inc (NIO.N) and Xpeng Inc (XPEV.N).
+Li Auto, with a market capitalisation of $18 billion, is competing with Tesla Inc and a swathe of Chinese EV makers, including Nio Inc and Xpeng Inc.

 CEO Li Xiang said Li Auto plans to invest 3 billion yuan in research and development this year, and expects that number to grow.